JuliaLang/julia/doc/src/manual/methods.md

 When only the type of supplied arguments needs to be constrained `Vararg{T}` can be equivalently written as `T...`.
 For instance `f(x::Int...) = x` is a shorthand for `f(x::Vararg{Int}) = x`.

-## Note on Optional and keyword Arguments
+## Note on Optional and Keyword Arguments

 As mentioned briefly in [Functions](@ref man-functions), optional arguments are implemented as syntax for multiple method definitions.
 For example, this definition: